petrostrak/protocol-buffers-3/README.md

 ### Protobuf Scalar Types
 There are 15 different scalar types we can use in protocol buffers.

+A list of the Protocol Buffers well-known types can be found [here](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#index).

 | Type | Keyword | Default value |
 | :---        |    :----:   |          ---: |
 |Number|int32,int64,sint32,sint64,uint32,uint64,fixed32,fixed64,sfixed32,sfixed64,float,double|0|